Optimizing the pictures you add to your site

 If you don't wish for your images to be optimized and you wish to use your original image on your page, you can use the following:

-- You can add the image to the page using the Picture Widget and turn optimizer "Off".
-You do this by clicking on the "Edit" link on the Picture Widget and selecting the "Off" button under "Optimize".
+- You can add the image to the page using a Picture widget and turn optimizer Off.
+You do this by clicking Edit on the Picture widget and selecting the Off button under "Optimize".

 - Create thumbnail pictures and then link to the original images you have already uploaded in the File Manager:

-- Add the thumbnail picture to your page in the Sitebuilder using the Picture Widget.
+- Add the thumbnail picture to your page in the Sitebuilder using a Picture widget.

-- Click on the "Edit" link on the top left-hand corner of your widget.
+- Click Edit on the top left-hand corner of your widget.